 - RACS procedures will apply to 5GS.
 If there is interest similar procedures may apply to EPS but will be decided based on the objectives of the related work item in normative phase;

+- Solution #X: RACS with Filter is recommended for normative work, subject to feasibility being confirmed by RAN WG.